cantdealwithtype/Galhau-Display/README.md

 ## Status

-🚧 Work in progress
+🚧 Work in progress.
-✏️ Planned additions include italic styles and more weights.
+✏️ Making all the punctuation for all the masters - Last update 1/07/2025

 ---